theam/aws-lambda-benchmark/README.md

 `slsart invoke -p artillery-test.yml`

 This will trigger a set requests for each of the languages we are currently benchmarking in the `hello-world` example.

+If you want the output to be dump to a file, unfortunately, there is no optional parameter `-o` in Serverless Artillery, we will need to dump the console output to a file as follow:
+`slsart invoke -p artillery-test.yml > results.json`

 ## Creating a Dashboard using AWS CloudWatch
 AWS CloudWatch is the service where you could find Analytics about your Lambda function.
 Information about execution time, # invocations, # errors or # throttles.
 Go to `AWS CloudWatch` in the AWS Console.